ywanyi/devdocs/install-gde/bk-install-guide.md

 menu_title: How to get the Magento software
 menu_node:
 menu_order: 1
-redirect_from:
+redirect_from: /guides/v2.1/install-gde/continue.html
-  - /guides/v2.0/install-gde/continue.html
-  - /guides/v2.0/install-gde/install/install-merchbeta.html
 functional_areas:
   - Install
   - System
   - Setup
 ---

-## Magento software installation

-Hi, we're glad you're among the 240,000 merchants worldwide who put their trust in our eCommerce software.
+You are among the 240,000 merchants worldwide who put their trust in our eCommerce software.
 We've gathered some information to help you get started with Magento and with your Magento installation.

 We have some resources here to help get you started using the eCommerce platform of the future&mdash;Magento 2.

 It’s what we do.

 ## How to get the Magento software {#install-get-software}

+Check the availability of exciting new features and releases, and learn how you can obtain them, on our [Magento 2.3 product availability page](https://devdocs.magento.com/release/#availability).

 Consult the following table for how to get started installing {{site.data.var.ce}} or {{site.data.var.ee}}.